LarryWoodside/barsPlus/README.md

 ### Basic chart with defaults

 1. Drag the extension to a Qlik Sense sheet.
-2. Add one dimension for a simple bar chart or two dimensions for the other types of charts.
-The first dimension is the dimension axis.
-The label for the first dimension becomes the dimension axis label.
+2. Usually add one dimension and one measure for a simple bar chart or two dimensions and one measure for stacked bar charts.
+The label for the first dimension becomes the dimension axis title and the label for the measure becomes the measure axis title.
-3. Select a single measure.
-The label for the measure becomes the measure axis label.
+3. You may also omit the dimension and add just measures for a simple bar chart, each measure is associated with one bar.
+The titles for both axes must be specified since they can't be inferred from the selections.
+Alternately you can specify a single dimension and multiple measures for a stacked bar chart.
+This requires specifying the measure axis title.
 4. Make sure the dimension settings in the properties panel have *Show null values* unchecked.
-5.  **Important:** set the sort order, sort by dimensions first, measure last.
+5.  **Important:** set the sort order, sort by dimensions first, measures last.
     * to create a stacked bar chart which is ordered by the measure value, set the sort order for the primary dimension to be an expression, e.g. =SUM(Measure), ascending or descending.
 6. Generally you should exclude zero values for the measure by clearing the checkbox "Add-ons" -> "Data Handling" -> "show zero values"

 ### Quick Start for Various Chart Types

-**Simple bar** - one dimension, one measure
+**Simple bar** - one dimension and one measure, or zero dimensions and multiple measures

-**Stacked bar** - two dimensions, one measure, axis dimension comes first, sort dimensions first
+**Stacked bar** - one dimension and multiple measures, or two dimensions and one measure - axis dimension comes first, sort dimensions first

-**100% stacked bar** - two dimensions, one measure, axis dimension comes first, sort dimensions first
+**100% stacked bar** - one dimension and multiple measures, or two dimensions and one measure - axis dimension comes first, sort dimensions first
 * Appearance -> Presentation -> 100% Bars = on
 * Appearance -> Presentation -> Grid height relative to max bar = 1

-**100% stacked bar showing connectors** - two dimensions, one measure, axis dimension comes first, sort dimensions first
+**100% stacked bar showing connectors** - one dimension and multiple measures, or two dimensions and one measure - axis dimension comes first, sort dimensions first
 * Appearance -> Presentation -> 100% Bars = on
 * Appearance -> Presentation -> Bars with connectors = on
 * Appearance -> Presentation -> Grid height relative to max bar = 1
 * Appearance -> Presentation -> Bar spacing = 0.5
 * Appearance -> Presentation -> Outer Bar spacing = 0

-**Area chart** - two dimensions, one measure, axis dimension comes first, sort dimensions first
+**Area chart** - one dimension and multiple measures, or two dimensions and one measure - axis dimension comes first, sort dimensions first
 * Appearance -> Presentation -> Bars with connectors = on
 * Appearance -> Presentation -> Bar spacing = 1
 * Appearance -> Presentation -> Outer Bar spacing = 0

-**100% Area chart** - two dimensions, one measure, axis dimension comes first, sort dimensions first
+**100% Area chart** - one dimension and multiple measures, or two dimensions and one measure - axis dimension comes first, sort dimensions first
 * Appearance -> Presentation -> 100% Bars = on
 * Appearance -> Presentation -> Bars with connectors = on
 * Appearance -> Presentation -> Bar spacing = 1